Friday 20 May | 6.30pm - 8.45pm (BST)

-Marilia Aisenstein, Rachel Chaplin, Rosine Perelberg, Joan Schachter and Megan Virtue
+Marilia Aisenstein, Marina Perris-Myttas, Joan Schachter and Megan Virtue

-Fee: £195 (includes Friday evening reception and Saturday lunch)
+In person: £195 - includes Friday evening reception and Saturday lunch

 The conference is open to members and candidates of the International Psychoanalytical Association and members and candidates of member organisations of the British Psychoanalytic Council.
 Students wishing to attend need to be sponsored by a BPC registrant.